-- 1. Using Fig. 17, move the two pin DEHUM jumper from the "STD" position to the "DEHUM" position. - See Table 2 for minimum airflow for electric heat operation.
-Add electric heater and filter pressure drop to duct system static pressure to determine total external static pressure. - 3.
-Select speed tap from Table 4 that will achieve required airflow from Table 2. - 4.
-Remove the vinyl cap off of the desired speed tap wire (Refer to Table 3 for color coding). - Connect the desired speed tap wire to the "HIGH" terminal on the interface fan board (IFB).
+- Move the two pin DEHUM jumper located on control board (see Fig. 18) from the "STD" position to the "DEHUM" position. - See Table 2 for minimum airflow for electric heat operation.Add electric heater and filter pressure drop to duct system static pressure to determine total external static pressure. - 3.
+Select speed tap from Table 4 that will achieve required airflow from Table 2. - Remove the vinyl cap off of the desired speed tap wire (Refer to Table 3 for color coding). - 5.
+Connect the desired speed tap wire to the "HIGH" terminal on the interface fan board (IFB).